Robust Stance Detection: Understanding Public Perceptions in Social Media: Introduction

-The major contributions of this work are as follows: (1) we investigate the problem of domain-adaptive cross-target stance detection and propose a novel solution for training a model when data on the target domain and target object (or destination target) are sparse; (2) we demonstrate the utility of contrastive learning as a possible solution for improving a model's robustness across domains; and finally, (3) we provide empirical evidence of \model's effectiveness by running experiments and ablation studies on real-world datasets.
+The major contributions of this work are threefold: firstly, it addresses the problem of domain-adaptive cross-target stance detection, offering a novel approach to train models effectively even when data on the target domain and subject are limited.
+Secondly, it tests the potential of a modified contrastive loss learning method as a more effective alternative for improving model robustness in classification tasks.
+Lastly, it demonstrates \model's efficacy and improvement over existing SOTA stance detection models through rigorous experiments and ablation studies on real-world datasets.